Ci2Lab/FjordVision/docs/branch_cnn.md

   - `x`: Tensor containing the primary features.
   - `additional_features`: Tensor containing the auxiliary features.
 - **Process**:
-  - Auxiliary features are expanded and processed separately.
   - Main and auxiliary features are concatenated and passed through dense layers.
 - **Output**:
   - Returns the logits for each class based on the combined feature set.